Overview

 Interactive Dashboard

 The dashboard models two distinct sub-populations with differential within-group and across-group contact rates and different vaccination adherence levels.
-See Nguyen et al. (2024) for more details on this modeling approach.
+See Nguyen et al. (2024) and Duong et al. (2026) for more details on this modeling approach.

 Programmatic Usage